 Yes, thank you.

-Kenji didn’t react, for a moment, before blinking and shaking his head a bit.
+He didn’t react, for a moment, then blinked and shook his head.

 Ice cream, ano, what flavors do you have?

 All the flavors.
 All of them.

 Kenji looked confused,

 Just order what you want.
 The logo isn’t a bowl of ice cream for no reason.